 - Set weekly check-ins via messages or video calls to review progress.
 Swap recipe ideas to keep meals fresh.

-- Join group challenges like a 30-day meal prep marathon to boost motivation through shared goals.
+- Join group challenges, such as a 30-day meal prep marathon, to boost motivation through shared goals.

 Using Apps and Tools to Track Progress

 Digital tools make tracking easier and help you stay focused.
-Apps like MyFitnessPal and Noom offer features that help you stick to your meal plan:
+Apps like MyFitnessPal and Noom offer features that allow you to stick to your meal plan:

 - MyFitnessPal: Logs meals, tracks calories, and connects with fitness devices for a complete picture.